 Some proponents of eating honeycomb believe you get more healthy nutrients, minerals and enzymes from its consumption.
-This is a debatable issue in my opinion.

 When you bite into a piece of honeycomb, you feel the liquid honey “explode” from the individual cells.
 This provides a unique taste sensation.

 But because beeswax is “waxy”, if you continue to chew the result will be a ball of wax in your mouth.

 Some people swallow the wax in small pieces after the honey is gone but it is perfectly okay to spit it out if you prefer.

 One of the best ways to enjoy honeycomb is to eat it all by itself.
 Cut it into small pieces and dig in – it is quite an experience.